zaccolley/pouchdb/docs/_posts/2014-03-22-html5-databases.md

 }
 ```

-Your IE9 users will have to make more round-trips to the server, and they can't use your app offline, but you can use the `db` object exactly the same on all browsers.
+Your IE9 users will have to make more round-trips to the server, and they won't be able to use your app offline, but as a developer, you can use the `db` object as if it were the same across all browsers.

 ### Other quirks

 Of course, as with most everything in the web, the browser inconsistencies don't stop there.

-Now, normally I wouldn't subject the reader to a list of browser oddities, since it's mostly only interesting in a "cabinet of curiosities" kind of way, and also our own Dale Harvey [has already written extensively about it][dale-idb].
+Now, normally I wouldn't subject the reader to a list of browser oddities, since it's mostly only interesting in a "cabinet of curiosities" kind of way.
+Plus, our own Dale Harvey [has already written extensively about it][dale-idb].
 But just in case you're not already sold on PouchDB's abstraction over the native APIs, let's lift up the tentflap and have a quick look at the freak show:

 * **Chrome** does not support storing blobs in IndexedDB.
 * **IE 10 and 11** do not support complex keys in IndexedDB.
-* **Android 2.3** ships with obsolete version of the IndexedDB spec on some Samsung devices.
+* **Android 4.3** ships with an obsolete version of the IndexedDB spec on some Samsung devices.
 * **Older Android browsers** crash on IndexedDB's `continue()` method, since it's a keyword.
 * **WebKit browsers** do not retrieve blobs correctly in SQLite.
 * **Safari** goes one step further by adding extraneous characters.

 I could go on and on, but hopefully I've shocked you enough that we can go back to the world of pretty APIs, and you can allow PouchDB to continue shielding you from the horrors of working with the native databases.

-##### Notes

-[1] Full disclosure: [I write chiclet-shaped apps][nolan] for a living.
-I also stole the "chiclet" line from [John Batelle][batelle-chiclets].

 [kitkat-sdcard]: http://www.androidcentral.com/kitkat-sdcard-changes
 [spacejam]: http://www2.warnerbros.com/spacejam/movie/jam.htm